 We camped our way in major cities, on beaches, along riverbanks, and in forests.
-By the time we reached Madrid, Spain, we were ready for a luxurious stay with my uncle at this apartment.
+When we reached Madrid, Spain, we were ready for a luxurious stay with my uncle at this apartment.

 After all these years, I can't tell you how much such a road trip cost us, but I do remember that it was affordable on a teacher's salary.
-Gas was a lot cheaper back then, and camping and food cost was minimal.
+Gas was much cheaper back then, with minimal camping and food costs.

 I do remember hating hard-boiled eggs for a long time after this trip.
 My mom tried to save time and money by pre-boiling a ton of eggs for the trip.

-As we passed from one country to the other, the landscape kept changing around us.
+As we passed from one country to another, the landscape kept changing.
 We started with a bleak desert in Kuwait.
 We passed through another type of desert with rivers, farms, and palm trees in Iraq.
 We crossed snow-covered mountains and forests in Italy and France.
 We drove many long miles through lush green valleys throughout Europe.

-And came across human-made wonders like the Bosphorus Bridge connect Asia to Europe; the Aqueduct of Segovia, Spain; Hagia Sophia, Turkey; Venice, Italy; Mont Blanc Tunnel between Italy and France.
+Along the way, we came across human-made wonders like the Bosporus Bridge connecting Asia to Europe; the Aqueduct of Segovia, Spain; Hagia Sophia, Turkey; Venice, Italy; and the Mont Blanc Tunnel between Italy and France.

 We also marveled at the many natural wonders like the Danube River and the Alps.

-With such a long trip that covered nine countries, we crossed a lot of borders.
-The crossing between the Arab countries and between Syria and Turkey was very painful.
+We crossed many borders with such a long trip that covered nine countries.
+The crossing between the Arab countries and between Syria and Turkey was harrowing.

-In some cases, we had to wait hours for our passports to be processed and for our belonging to be searched.
+Occasionally, we had to wait hours for our passports to be processed and for our belongings to be searched.
 In others, we had to pay bribes to border agents to avoid harassment.

-Keep in mind this was 1973.
-I hope that things have improved after all this time, but I am not holding my breath.
-With the wars in Iraq and Syria, I imagine it is probably more painful now to cross borders.
+Keep in mind, this was 1973.
+I hope things have improved after all this time, but I am not holding my breath.
+With the wars in Iraq and Syria, I imagine it is more painful now to cross borders.

-The process improved dramatically when we crossed into Europe – and that was before the establishment of the European Union.
+The process improved dramatically when we crossed into Europe – before establishing the European Union and their common borders.

-Kuwait was where I grow up.
-I had a lifelong of experiences here, so nothing extra special to share here.
-Some of the famous sights and places in Kuwait are the Kuwait Towers with commanding views of the city, the Island of Failaka – with Alexandar the Great ruins, Covered Shopping Malls, and the long Cornish Drive.
+Kuwait was where I grew up.
+There is nothing special to share here because I had a lot of experiences here.
+Some famous sights and places in Kuwait are the Kuwait Towers with commanding views of the city, the Island of Failaka – with Alexander the Great ruins, shopping malls, and the long Cornish Drive.

 Interesting Fact: Most Kuwaitis pack up and head to the desert for a week-long camping vacation called "Barr".
-During this Kuwaitis try to go back to their Bedouin roots, but nowadays, their tents are full of modern luxuries like big-screen TVs and satellite dishes.
+During this time, Kuwaitis try to return to their Bedouin roots, but nowadays, their tents are full of modern luxuries like big-screen TVs and satellite dishes.

-Kuwait is also where, as a college student, I had my boy band, playing covers at weddings, marina clubs, and hotels.
+Kuwait is also where, as a college student, my boy band played covers at weddings, marina clubs, and hotels.

-Iraq is an ancient and beautiful land, and its people were very friendly and helpful.
-But we learned two important facts about this country very quickly.
+Iraq is an ancient and beautiful land, and its people were amiable and helpful.
+But we quickly learned two vital facts about this country.
 One, avoid public bathrooms like the plague—two, not a good place for campers.

 We had to stay in hotels for most of the trip, but we were lucky to find a nice campground on the outskirts of Baghdad.